Life Lessons - James 1:1-4

 He is an Apostle: "But I saw none of the other apostles except James the Lord's brother."
 Galatians 1:19

-Twelve Tribes of Israel are the: "Twelve pillars, according to the twelve tribes of Israel."
+Twelve Tribes of Israel: "Twelve pillars, according to the twelve tribes of Israel."
 Exodus 24:4

-They are the scattered Jewish Believers Prophesied in the Old Testament - Deuteronomy 4:27: "The LORD will scatter you among the peoples, and only a few of you will survive among the nations to which the LORD will drive you."
+The scattered Jewish Believers Prophesied in the Old Testament "The LORD will scatter you among the peoples, and only a few of you will survive among the nations to which the LORD will drive you."
+Deut.
+4:27

 Many Jewish believers, the residents of Jerusalem fled the city because of persecution.
 Acts 8:1.